 Each EPP manages global trust-listing for operational tools such as Automox differently.
 The most effective and long-term solution to globally allowing Automox from your EPP console is through the directory or path-based trust policy.
 In cases where a hash-based trust policy is the only option, please note that after each agent update, the hash will need to be updated as well.

 Below is more information on the various application controls to provide to customers to walk them through the process of their specific EPP.

 Direct links current as of August 20, 2020.

 Direct link for S1 users to access directly in S1 Management Console (external direct link)

-Direct link for CS customers to access directly from Falcon console
+Direct link for CrowdStrike customers to access directly from Falcon console

 Carbon Black (guide)